counsyl/stor/docs/dx.rst

 The outcome of the above commands is determined by the file/folder structure already present at the destination.
-If ``project2:/new_folder`` is an already existing directory, stor will attempt to copy the file under that folder (i.e. as ``dx://project2:/new_folder/file.txt``.
-However, if this final destination path also exists, it raises a `TargetExistsError`.
+If ``project2:/new_folder`` is an already existing directory, stor will set the new destination of the file as under that folder (i.e. as ``dx://project2:/new_folder/file.txt``).
+If the final destination path already exists, it deletes this file and copies the new file there.
 Conversely, if ``project2:/new_folder`` is not an existing directory, stor attempts to copy ``file.txt`` to ``project2:/new_folder`` as a file (remember: files without extensions are allowed, hence stor has no reason to believe ``new_folder`` is not a filename we're trying to copy to).
-Thus, stor will copy that file to the *file* ``project2:/new_folder``.
-The caveat here again is that if ``project2:/new_folder`` already existed as a file, a `TargetExistsError` is thrown.
+Thus, stor will copy our file to the *file* ``project2:/new_folder``.
+The caveat here again is that if ``project2:/new_folder`` already existed as a file, it is deleted, before a copy is attempted.

 Copytree also works in a similar fashion, wherein directory names are compared, instead of filenames.
 Suppose we are trying to copytree a directory::